-Explore the best trails near Shohola with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Shohola with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I'm here now.
 Drove 55 min to get here.
 I must have parked in the wrong area because this place SUCKS!!!
 Trails r very limited.
 The one fall we were able to get to has hardly anywhere that you can get a good view.
 And the water has the awful weed in it...milfoil...that has been recently transmitted to our lake, Lake Winola, and it takes thousands n thousands to treat it.
 I rate this a big fat ZERO.

 Very nice short hike.
 This is not a hiking destination, as the trail is less than a mile long; it's more of a scenic destination.
 The trail is not well maintained, but it is very usable.
 We followed the trail using the map on All Trails, which made it pretty easy to follow.
 The falls are beautiful, and well worth the trip.
 To get here, if you are heading east on Route 6, park in the lot on the right just before the bridge.
 When you pull into the lot, the trail head is directly in front of you.
 After you complete the trail, drive east on Route 6 and turn right onto Brooks Rd. immediately after going over the bridge.
 It's only about 100 yards from the parking area.
 (There's no street sign, but there is a sign for Shohola Falls Cabins.)
 Drive down Brooks Rd. about 1/4 mile and there will be another parking area on your right, right by the dam.
 There is a trail that follows the river, and this is where the view of the falls is the most spectacular.
 It's also where the trail is the most slippery - be careful!
 We really enjoyed our visit here, and are looking forward to returning.